-First and foremost, advocate marketing does not involve paid influencers.
-Instead, key stakeholders are encouraged to organically share messages about your company to their own networks.
-In many ways it’s the purest form of marketing, based on reputation and word of mouth.
+First and foremost, it does not involve paid influencers.
+Instead, your customers are encouraged to organically praise your company to their own networks.
+In many ways it’s the earliest form of marketing, based on reputation and word of mouth.

-By contrast, influencer marketing involves paying individuals to promote your product to their own network, often on social media.
-It’s under increasing scrutiny by regulators, and has met with scepticism from consumers too – the backlash against Fyre Festival’s promoters is a case in point.
+By contrast, influencer marketing involves paying advocates to promote your product to their own network, often on social media.
+It’s under increasing scrutiny by regulators, and has met with scepticism from consumers recently too.

-Advocate marketing is altogether more authentic and effective.
-If a person close to you recommends a product or business because they have genuinely had a good experience of it, you are far more likely to trust them more than you would a paid influencer.
+Advocate marketing can be seen as more authentic.
+If a person close to you recommends a product because they have genuinely had a good experience of it, you are likely to trust them more than you would a paid influencer.

 How does trust come into it?

-This year’s Edelman Trust Barometer1 shows that ‘the employer’ is one of the most trusted public figures or entities, even more so than non-government organisations (NGOs).
+Last year’s Edelman Trust Barometer shows that ‘the employer’ is one of the most trusted public figures or entities, even more so than NGOs.
 The survey concluded that 75% see their employer as a trustworthy source of information.

 They also expect employers, especially CEOs, to lead on change.
 Businesses are rewarded for their efforts, with those who contribute to the community seen as more trustworthy by their employees.

-Social media is vital for start-ups, and an engaging campaign with a strong, on-trend narrative could be picked up and shared organically no matter the size of the business.
+They might then be more inclined to share that material to their own networks.
+Social media is vital for start-ups, and a good campaign could be picked up and shared organically no matter the size of the business.

 Quality over quantity

-Advocate marketing works at its best when the quality of the message is emphasised over quantity.
-It’s at the opposite extreme to pay-per-click (PPC) marketing with a key message being developed and deployed carefully, for customers and employees to share organically on their own networks.
+Advocate marketing works at its best when the quality of the message is emphasised over the quantity of them.
+In the case of sponsored content, it would be easy to offer money per post: which results in a little-trusted onslaught of spam.
+It would be far better to develop a key message and deploy it carefully, for customers and employees to share organically on their own networks.